Error response form

 The scope and timeline of the joint inspections

-- Our legislative basis is the Public Services Reform (Scotland) Act 2010, section 115
+• Our legislative basis is the Public Services Reform (Scotland) Act 2010, section 115.

-- We undertake joint inspections with scrutiny partners, including Healthcare Improvement Scotland, His Majesty’s Inspectorate of Education, His Majesty’s Inspectorate of Constabulary in Scotland and young inspection volunteers.
+• We undertake joint inspections with scrutiny partners, including Healthcare Improvement Scotland, His Majesty’s Inspectorate of Education, His Majesty’s Inspectorate of Constabulary in Scotland and young inspection volunteers.
 At times, we also involve associate assessors in our joint inspections.

-- We will take a scoping approach to our joint inspections, that is, learning iteratively as the inspection progresses to determine the best ways to seek the evidence required.
+• We will take a scoping approach to our joint inspections, that is, learning iteratively as the inspection progresses to determine the best ways to seek the evidence required.

-- We will conduct each joint inspection over a 12 week period, publishing one final report per local authority area.
+• We will conduct each joint inspection over a 12-week period, publishing one final report per local authority area.

-- We will focus on a retrospective two year period and scrutinise the impact of services for children and young people in that period of time.
+• We will focus on a retrospective two-year period and scrutinise the impact of services for children and young people in that period of time.

 The principles of the joint inspections

-implementation and analysis of findings.
-We will report on the extent to which the relevant rights of the United Nations Convention on the Rights of the Child are central to decision making in supporting these children and young people.
-Participation of children, young people and families is a core element of our approach.
+We will use a rights-based approach in the joint inspections, embedding the experiences of children and young people at the heart of planning, implementation and analysis of findings.
+Our joint inspections are underpinned by the United Nations Convention on the Rights of the Child.
+For example, we respect the right of children and young people to have their views heard by making participation of children, young people and families a core element of our approach.
 Our approach and design will reflect what children and families have told us matter the most to them, as encapsulated within the Promise.

 We will consider the planning and progress that has been made by children’s services partnerships as they seek to keep The Promise.
 We will consider the five Promise Foundations and related priorities of family, care, voice, people and scaffolding which enable children to grow up loved, safe and respected.